gvwilson/thirdbit/src/fiction/iffy/index.md

 particularly in the present circumstances.
 Unfortunately,
-that's going to make it quite a bit harder for you to access Citizen Kwan's memories and, um, abilities.
+that's going to make it quite a bit harder for you to access Citizen Kwan's memories and abilities.
 As I said,
 we're rather short on time,
 so we can't afford the mental equivalent of a long siege.